leikareipa/wray/README.md

 ### Features
 - Vanilla path-tracing in the browser
 - Immutable data structures, for the most part
-- Uses a top-down BVH tree to accelerate ray&ndash;triangle intersections
+- Top-down BVH tree to accelerate ray&ndash;triangle intersections
 - Renders in a non-UI thread via Web Workers (single-threaded only)
-- A simple message-based interface to communicate with the render thread
+- Simple message-based interface to communicate with the render thread

 # Usage
 ### Setting up